-The Title IX Coordinator will simultaneously notify the Complainant and the Respondent, in writing via the Colleges' email accounts or by other reasonable means, after the receipt of a Formal Complaint.
-Such notice will (1) identify the Complainant and the Respondent; (2) specify the date, time (if known), location, and nature of the alleged Prohibited Conduct and include the written complaint; (3) identify potential Policy violation(s) and the essential facts underlying the potential violation(s); (4) identify the type of resolution (informal or formal); (5) include information about the Student Bill of Rights; (6) inform the parties of the right to choose and consult with an Advisor, who can accompany the parties to any meeting or hearing under this Policy and Procedures; (7) explain the prohibition against Retaliation; (8) instruct the parties to preserve any potentially relevant evidence in any format; (9) include a statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; (10) identify how the parties can inspect and review evidence obtained as part of the investigation (for Formal Resolution only) that is directly related to the allegations raised in the Formal Complaint, including the evidence upon which HWS does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source; and (11) provide a copy of the Policy and these Procedures via a hyperlink.
-Either party may submit a written electronic appeal to the Title IX Coordinator within three calendar days regarding the Prohibited Conduct Policy violations chosen in the Notice of Allegations.
-The Title IX Coordinator will have sole discretion to determine the type of policy violation.
+The Equal Opportunity and Title IX Coordinator will simultaneously notify the Complainant and the Respondent, in writing via HWS email accounts or by other reasonable means, after the receipt of a Formal Complaint.
+This Notice of Allegation includes:

+- 1. identify the Complainant and the Respondent; - specify the date, time (if known), location, and nature of the alleged Prohibited Conduct and include the written complaint;

+- identify potential Policy violation(s) and the essential facts underlying the potential violation(s); - 4. identify the type of resolution (informal or formal); - 5. include information about the Student Bill of Rights; - inform the parties of the right to choose and consult with an Advisor, who can accompany the parties to any meeting or hearing under this Policy and Procedures; - 7. explain the prohibition against Retaliation; - 8. instruct the parties to preserve any potentially relevant evidence; - include a statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - 10. identify how the parties can inspect and review evidence obtained as part of the investigation (for Formal Resolution only) that is directly related to the allegations raised in the Formal Complaint, including the evidence upon which HWS does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source; and - 11. provide a copy of the Policy and these Procedures via a hyperlink.
+The Notice will also include information about the Student Bill of Rights, explain the prohibition against Retaliation, and instruct the parties to preserve any potentially relevant evidence.

+Appealing the Notice of Allegations: may submit a written electronic appeal to the Equal Opportunity and Title IX Coordinator within three (3) calendar days regarding the Prohibited Conduct Policy violations chosen in the Notice of Allegations.
+The Equal Opportunity and Title IX Coordinator will have sole discretion to determine the type of policy violation.